Open-Network-Insight/oni-ml/README.md

 This directory will contain the following files:

 - flow_results.csv Network events annotated with estimated probabilities and sorted in ascending order.
 - doc_results.csv  The per-document topic-mix scores.
 Each line represents the topic mix of a document.
-First entry is the document (an IP), and this is separated from the remaineder by a comma.
+First entry is the document (an IP), and this is separated from the remainder by a comma.
 The remainder is a space-separated list of floating point numbers that sums to 1.0.
 The number at position k is the fraction of the document assigned to topic k.
 - word_results.csv The per-word probability by topic scores.
 Each line represent the conditional probabilities of a word.
 First entry is the word (a summarized network event), and this is separated from the remainder by a comma.
 The remainder of the line is a space-separated list of floating-point numbers.
 The number at position k is the probability of seeing this word conditioned on being in topic k.
 - doc.dat An intermediate file mapping integers to IP addresses.
 - words.dat An intermediate file mapping integers to the network event "words"